-French Conversational Past
+French Compound Past

 Le Passé Composé is used in French to express actions which completed or finished in the past (as opposed to the imparfait which we use for habits or actions that were ongoing in the past).